What is the common cold?

 Clean surfaces regularly

-Make sure someone with a cold sneezes and coughs into a tissue and quickly disposes of it in a bin
+Make sure someone with a cold sneezes and coughs into a tissue and bins it right away

 How to treat a cold